polymathrobotics/oci/cinc/cinc/README.md

 # cinc

 Cinc Client is a configuration management tool designed to bring automation to your entire infrastructure that is built on Chef Infra.
+The tags on this image must be integers matching cinc version strings.

 This image packages releases from https://cinc.sh/start/client/.
 This image is intended for use with [kitchen-dokken](https://github.com/test-kitchen/kitchen-dokken).